 A new Transit Facility will enable the City to meet the increasing demand for sustainable transportation and reach ridership and climate action goals, which include a full conversion to all-electric buses and increased mobility across all neighborhoods.
 The savings from current maintenance and repair costs will instead be invested directly in these service improvements.

 - Replace 55% of vehicle trips to sustainable transportation options, such as public transit, by 2050: In June 2020, the City received a $3 million grant from the U.S. Department of Transportation to replace four diesel buses with battery-electric buses.
 The City contributed $1.6 million in local matching funds.
-This small-scale transition is the first step; however, continued conversion is not possible with the existing facility.
+This small-scale transition is the first step and the City is pursuing additional electric buses; however, continued conversion is not possible with the existing facility.

 Project Status + Cost

 - A site has been procured and space needs studies have been completed.

 - A 2018 condition assessment by the Iowa DOT rated the existing facility as ‘poor to marginal condition’ and no longer in a State of Good Repair.

 - An environmental study has commenced with an estimated completion of April 2022.

 - Preliminary estimates from the 2015 Public Works Master Plan, estimate a new Transit Facility will cost $20 million including $2 million in design and $18 million for construction.